OraOpenSource/apex-diff/README.md

 Mac users can find additional information on how to install and configre SQLcl [here](http://www.talkapex.com/2015/04/installing-sqlcl.html).

 # Running
 They're two ways to create a JSON output of an APEX appliaction.
-SQLcl can be used to call the `apex-diff.sql` file or node.js can be used.
-It is recommended that you use the node.js wrapper as it handles some additional tasks (such as prettifying the JSON file) behind the scene.
+SQLcl can be used to call the `apex-diff.sql` file or Node.js can be used.
+It is recommended that you use the Node.js application as it handles some additional tasks (such as prettifying the JSON file) behind the scene.

 _Note: This project may eventually be listed on npm for easy install._

 ## Node.js App
 A [Node.js](https://nodejs.org) application has been included with this project.
-It is recommended to create the JSON file using node.js.
+It is recommended to create the JSON file using Node.js.

 ### Config
 Create a new (or copy `config_sample.json`) config file in the `config` folder called `config.json`.